zijianhuang/TypeScriptCodeDOM/README.md

 1. Strongly typed interfaces and function prototypes for validation during design time and compile time.
 1. Re-use some portions of CodeDOM codes if a code generator toolset like [WebApiClientGen](https://github.com/zijianhuang/webapiclientgen) and [OpenApiClientGen](https://github.com/zijianhuang/openapiclientgen) targets multiple OO languages and multiple TypeScript libraries/frameworks.
 1. Naturally and inheriently adapt the evolution of the JavaScript standard as long as TypeScript will.
-1. Live well with TypeScript frameworks like Angular 2+ and Auralia.
+1. Live well with TypeScript frameworks like Angular 2+ and Aurelia.
 And with Angular Reactive Forms, [runtime validation](https://github.com/zijianhuang/webapiclientgen/wiki/Angular-Reactive-Forms) could become possible, similar to the use cases of using [validation attributes to decorate a member property of a .NET class](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations).

 Nuget package: